I started out just like you, full of curiosity, a bit nervous, and hungry to play real rock songs.

 Consider sharing your recordings to get feedback from other musicians.

-The #1 guitar learning app: Simply Guitar
+Get the #1 guitar learning app: Simply Guitar

 Learn how to play the guitar in no time with fun and easy courses, tutorials, and songs.
 I highly recommend this app to take your guitar playing to the next level.

 In closing, beginner rock guitar lessons 201 opens up a world of musical exploration.
 With the basics mastered, you’re now on the path to rocking harder and honing your unique sound.
-Keep strumming and experimenting because that’s how legends are made.
-Set a practice goal for the next month.

 No need to force it, let it happen naturally and have fun with it.
 Your future self will thank you.
 Rock on man!